bitfocus/website/for-developers/module-development/the-module-files/code-linting.md

 We recommend using [eslint](https://eslint.org/) to lint your code.
 This can find some easily overlooked but common bugs in your code, among other things.

-### @companion-module/tools v2.x

-If you are upgrading your config from v1.x, you will need to reconfigure eslint, due to changes in both eslint and how the tools library provides config templates.

-Start by removing any existing `.eslintrc.json` or `.eslintrc.cjs`, if they exist.
+This also requires you to be using [code formatting](./code-formatting.md), as the linter enforces that the formatting is followed.

+## Setup

-Then add the needed libraries `yarn add --dev eslint prettier`.
+Install the needed tools `yarn add --dev eslint prettier`.
 If you are using typescript you will also need to `yarn add --dev typescript-eslint`.

-Update the `scripts` block in your `package.json` to include:
+Add the `scripts` block in your `package.json` to include:

 ```js
 "lint:raw": "eslint",
 "lint": "yarn lint:raw ."
 ```

-You can now run `yarn lint` and see any linter errors.
-If you need any help understanding the errors or warnings you are given, the eslint docs are really helpful.

 A new basic config should be called `eslint.config.mjs`, and could contain: